Joohansson/NanoRPCProxy/README.md

 ## Install and run the proxy server
 ### Setup nodejs and test server
 1. Make sure you have node.js installed.
 [Windows Guide](https://www.liquidweb.com/kb/install-react-js-windows/) | [Ubuntu Guide](https://medium.com/@DanielSayidi/install-and-setup-react-app-on-ubuntu-18-04-3-lts-fcd2c875885a)
-2. Locate the directory src/server
-3. Copy the default setting files to your own editable ones:
+2. Copy the default setting files to your own editable ones:

 These will not be affected if later updating the server via git pull